 Commissioner Kurz questioned the rationale behind raising the minimum age for scooter operation from 14 to 16, particularly in light of the fact that many students currently ride scooters to high school.
 The Commissioner asked if there is any safety data supporting the change, or whether the change simply mirrors a conservative regulatory approach.
 Franz Loewenherz said the proposed age of 16 was chosen to harmonize with both state law and neighboring jurisdictions.
+Although e-bikes have different classifications, with some allowing younger riders, inconsistency in age requirements across modes could create potential enforcement challenges.
 Aligning with the state's 16-year threshold will help to avoid regulatory confusion and ensure a more uniform approach across city and regional systems.